 However, it is possible to use a CMS without the interface.
 It is what we call a headless CMS, basically a server managing content.

-Headless CMS allows you to create your front-end and choose how it is built.
-It will only manage, organize your content and serve it to your custom front-end.
+Headless CMS allows you to create your front end and choose how it is built.
+It will only manage, and organize your content and serve it to your custom front end.

 Ghost a soft CMS

 After having discovered headless CMS, I tried to find something more contemporary and elegant than WordPress.
 That is how I found Ghost.

 Ghost is an open-source blogging platform allowing editing, management, publishing, and SEO Optimisation, …

 You can self-host it as well as you can use their offers.